yangxikun/opentelemetry-lua/README.md

 ### Span Processor

-`opentelemetry.trace.batch_span_processor` will store spans in a queue, and if the queue len equals max_export_batch_size, then will call exporter to export spans
+`opentelemetry.trace.batch_span_processor` will store spans in a queue, and start a background timer to export spans.

 ```lua
 local batch_span_processor_new = require("opentelemetry.trace.batch_span_processor").new